DaseinDa/Vehicle-2X_V2V_Communication/README.md

 The source code is at: ./veins-veins-4.7.1/src

-Unzip omnetpp and put it at the root of E drive
+Download and Unzip omnetpp and put it at the root of E drive: https://omnetpp.org/download/

 Put veins-veins-4.7.1 at the root of C drive